TabithaSW/Steam_SentimentAnalysis/README.md

 **Overview**

-The Steam Sentiment Analysis project is a comprehensive application designed to analyze user reviews on Steam, the popular digital distribution platform for video games.
-Utilizing a custom-built machine learning model, this project aims to accurately gauge public sentiment towards various video games based on user-generated reviews.
+The Steam Sentiment Analysis project is a tool designed to analyze user reviews on Steam, the popular gaming platform.
+Unlike Steam's existing algorithm, which simply categorizes reviews as positive or negative based on overall ratings, this project delves deeper.
+It examines individual reviews to determine the sentiment expressed by players toward each game.

+The goal of this project is to provide a more nuanced understanding of player sentiment, going beyond the simplistic positive/negative classification used by Steam.
+By analyzing the content of each review, it offers insights into what players truly think about a game.
+This approach allows for a more comprehensive assessment of user sentiment, enhancing the accuracy of evaluations compared to Steam's current algorithm.

 **Data Collection & Preprocessing**